HSBC to exit India retail broking; 300 jobs to be cut

-MUMBAI London-based HSBC (HSBA.L) said on Thursday it will exit its retail broking business in India, the latest global bank to scale back operations in the country.
+MUMBAI Oct 17 London-based HSBC said on Thursday it will exit its retail broking business in India, the latest global bank to scale back operations in the country.

 About 300 jobs will be cut as a result, a spokesman said.